-- a. the period on remand including the period when under arrest has continued for more than 10 days; - b. the offence concerned carries a custodial sentence of more than a year or a custodial measure; - c. the accused is unable to safeguard his or her interests in the proceedings adequately due to his or her physical or mental condition or for other reasons, and his or her statutory representative is unable to do so either; - d. the prosecuting lawyer is appearing in person before the court of first instance or the court of appeal; - e. accelerated proceedings (Art.
+- a. the period on remand including the period when under arrest has continued for more than 10 days; - b.40 the offence concerned carries a custodial sentence of more than a year or a custodial measure or may result in expulsion from Switzerland; - c. the accused is unable to safeguard his or her interests in the proceedings adequately due to his or her physical or mental condition or for other reasons, and his or her statutory representative is unable to do so either; - d. the prosecuting lawyer is appearing in person before the court of first instance or the court of appeal; - e. accelerated proceedings (Art.
 358-362) are being conducted.